italia/ckan-it/README.md

 ## Follow these steps to setup and run CKAN harvesting (optional)

 If you want to import data from all external sources we support, follow these additional steps.

+WARNING: note that initial organizations and sources are loaded once from `ckan/data/init/` folder, if `orgs/` and `sources/` are empty next steps will fail.
+You can use the GUI to manually add new organizations and sources and then skip to the second step.

 1. Identify the name of the CKAN Container and run the following command: `containerid=$(docker ps | grep dati-ckan-docker_ckan | awk '{print $11}') && docker exec -it $containerid /ckan-harvest-init.sh` where in `$containerid` there is the name of the container as per `docker ps` command output
 2. Browse to [http://localhost:5000/harvest](http://localhost:5000/harvest) to check all imported sources